airtai/faststream/.faststream_gen/getting-started/config/index.md

 # Settings and Environment Variables

-In many cases your application could need some external settings or configurations, for example, a broker connection or database credentials.
+n many cases, your application may require external settings or configurations, such as a broker connection or database credentials.

-For this reason its common to provide them in environment variables can be then read by the application.
+To manage these settings effectively, it's common to provide them through environment variables that can be read by the application.

 ## Pydantic `Settings`

-Fortunately, **Pydantic** provides a great utility to handle these settings coming from environment variables with [Pydantic: Settings management](https://docs.pydantic.dev/latest/usage/pydantic_settings/){.external-link target="_blank"}.
+Fortunately, **Pydantic**  provides a useful utility for handling settings coming from environment variables with [Pydantic: Settings management](https://docs.pydantic.dev/latest/usage/pydantic_settings/){.external-link target="_blank"}.

 ### Install `pydantic-settings`